 Ultimately, it was a full year after filming wrapped before select audiences were permitted to view Scarface.
 Some cities banned the film altogether, most likely under the influence of the Hays Office.

-When you watch Scarface, you’ll probably be surprised by the preachy little placards that run before the movie starts, condemning mobs and violence.
+When you watch Scarface, you’ll probably be surprised by the preachy placards that run before the movie starts, condemning mobs and violence.

 You’ll also wonder why there’s a totally random scene in the middle of the film where some newspapermen, government employees, and concerned citizens call all Americans to action, to put an end to the mafia.